tanoManzo/notes/General.md

 3. Possible JAMIA (proposed to AIMIA, Gaetano-Dina)
 4. SDoH (Financial problem and Social/Env)
 5. check if it is possible PostBac
-6. Write to Vasty about FelCom (Ann Ly, ann.ly@nih.gov), wait for reply

 ### add to cv
 2. Reviewer for jamia, mdpi, snfs, a2hc